greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/platform-requirements.html.md

 |---------------|-----------------|----|
 |6.x|3.3|6.1 \(all versions\), 6.0 \(all versions\)|

-**Note:** In addition to the DDOS versions listed in the previous table, VMware Greenplum supports all minor patch releases \(fourth digit releases\) later than the certified version.
+> **Note** In addition to the DDOS versions listed in the previous table, VMware Greenplum supports all minor patch releases \(fourth digit releases\) later than the certified version.

 ## <a id="topic31"></a>VMware Greenplum Tools and Extensions Compatibility